Zermatt summer skiing holidays Skiing & snowboarding at 3,883m on the Theodul Glacier, Zermatt

 |Tree walking & zip-lines||✔|

-Zermatt summer skiing - home to the largest and highest summer skiing area in Europe at 3899m, Zermatt offers 21km of pistes and 8 ski lifts operating all summer.
+Zermatt is home to the largest and highest summer skiing area in Europe.
+The ski area is at 3899m and offers 21km of pistes serviced by 8 ski lifts that operate throughout the summer.
 The pistes on the glacier are wide and good for beginners and intermediates but there is also some steep black terrain with moguls.
-For boarders, the Gravity Snowboard Park - one of the best freestyle parks in Europe with a Superpipe, kicker park, rail park, and snowskate park is also open during the summer from May to November and is a good place to chill out, listen to the music and grab a drink.
+For boarders, the Gravity Snowboard Park is one of the best freestyle parks in Europe with a Superpipe, kicker park, rail park, and snowskate park.
+It is open from May to November and is a good place to chill out, listen to the music and grab a drink.

 Summer mountain facts